codedragon/Puppy_career_talk/slides.md

 ## Seek out people in jobs you want and take them to coffee
-* use your connections on linked in<!-- .element: class="fragment" data-fragment-index="1" -->
+* use your connections on LinkedIn<!-- .element: class="fragment" data-fragment-index="1" -->
 * ask them what skills they use in their job<!-- .element: class="fragment" data-fragment-index="2" -->
 * how they got where they are/advice to follow similar path<!-- .element: class="fragment" data-fragment-index="3" -->
 * what do they like/dislike about their present position<!-- .element: class="fragment" data-fragment-index="4" -->